ucchiee/pba-docker/README.md

 ## For those who are lazy

-Download sample code and build image by
+Download the sample code and build the image by

 ```sh
 make build
 ```

-and start container by
+and start a container by

 ```sh
 make run